dcoles/ivle/doc/man/scripts.rst

 :program:`ivle-adduser [OPTIONS] <LOGIN> <FULLNAME>`

-Script to create a new user.
+Creates a new user in the database.
+On-disk structures (jails and Subversion repositories) will be created upon first login.

 ..
 FIXME: "This can also be done through the administration interface."
     (Not yet!)

-This script wraps common.makeuser.
-It also creates a unix account which common.makeuser does not.
-(This script may not be appropriate for production on a multi-node environment)

 .. cmdoption:: <LOGIN>

-    The login name of the new user
+    Login name of the new user

 .. cmdoption:: <FULLNAME>

-    The full name of the user
+    Full name of the user

 .. cmdoption:: -p <PASSWORD>, --password <PASSWORD>

-    Cleartext password
+    Cleartext password.
+If omitted, external authentication mechanisms will be tried.

 .. cmdoption:: -n <NICK>, --nick <NICK>